Connect with others who understand.

 Considering a New DMT

-3. Will I need a washout period to get my current treatment out of my system before beginning the new DMT?
-Is my risk for an MS flare higher during the washout period?
+• Will I need a washout period to get my current treatment out of my system before beginning the new DMT?
+Is my risk of an MS flare higher during the washout period?

-4. What is my personal risk for developing rare but serious side effects with this treatment?
+• What is my personal risk of developing rare but serious side effects with this treatment?

-5. How (and how often) will my risk for serious side effects be monitored while I’m taking this treatment?
+• How (and how often) will my risk of serious side effects be monitored while I’m taking this treatment?

 Managing Relapsing MS in Partnership With Your Doctor

-MS is an autoimmune condition in which the immune system attacks the myelin coating on the nerve cells of the central nervous system (brain and spinal cord).
+MS is an autoimmune disease in which the immune system attacks myelin, the protective layer around nerve cells in the brain and spinal cord.
 The pattern of disease progression depends on the form of MS. Periodic flare-ups are the hallmark of the relapsing forms of MS:

 • Clinically isolated syndrome (CIS)